PacktPublishing/Spring-Framework-Master-Class-Java-Spring-the-Modern-Way/README.md

-# Spring Master Class - Journey from Beginner to Expert
+# Spring Framework Master Class - Java Spring the Modern Way

+This is the code repository for Spring Framework Master Class - Java Spring the Modern Way, published by [Packt](https://www.packtpub.com/?utm_source=github).
+It contains all the supporting project files necessary to work through the video course from start to finish.

 Learn the magic of Spring Framework.
 From IOC (Inversion of Control), DI (Dependency Injection), Application Context to the world of Spring Boot, AOP, JDBC and JPA.
 Get set for an incredible journey.